Ercole I d'Este

 Ercole I d'Este (English: Hercules I; 26 October 1431 – 25 January 1505) was Duke of Ferrara, Modena, and Reggio from 1471 until his death in 1505.
 A member of the House of Este, he was known for his patronage of the arts and for strengthening the duchy's economy and political position.
-He was nicknamed North Wind and The Diamond.

 Biography

-Ercole was born in 1431 in Ferrara to Nicolò III and Ricciarda of Saluzzo.
+Ercole was born in 1431 in Ferrara to Niccolò III d'Este and Ricciarda of Saluzzo.
 His maternal grandparents were Thomas III of Saluzzo and Marguerite of Roussy.